They’re all gonna laugh at you!

 We even started doing it back to him.
 When someone saw him about to make an inspired move, they would leap up and shout, “They’re all gonna laugh at you!” in a squeaky voice and plop back down, giggling.
 It became a game in itself to see who could beat Matt the most times despite his intimidation attempts.

 You know what, though?
 Matt was right.
 They are all gonna laugh at you.

 Haters, detractors, nay-sayers, and distracters are going to try to knock you down and make you second-guess and doubt yourself.
 Whether at work, at school, or at home, there’s always going to be someone trying to intimidate you in the hopes that you’ll falter and quit.

 But so what?

-The trick of life isn’t to avoid being laughed at.
-It’s to do something so big and amazing that it causes that reaction in the first place – to be so brilliant that you force the haters to resort to childish, stupid tactics just to make themselves feel important and better than you.
-The best thing you can do is laugh right back and be even more awesome.
+The point of life isn’t to avoid being laughed at.
+It’s to do something so amazing that it causes that reaction in the first place.
+To be so brilliant that you force haters to resort to childish, stupid tactics just to make themselves feel important.

 And when they do, the best response is to laugh right back and carry on being awesome.